automagica/automagica/docs/index.md

 ### Math operations

-Down here is a list with basic math operations that can be used with both intergers and floats.
+Down here is a list with basic math operations that can be used with both integers and floats.
 Before they can be used, the math module needs to be imported:

 ```
 from math import *